Find synonyms Find exact match

 The introduction of vaccines to prevent Haemophilus influenzae type b (Hib) and pneumococcal disease has dramatically lowered the incidence of occult bacteremia and, as a result, changed the issues facing the clinician who is evaluating a young child with fever.
 (See 'Impact of vaccines' below.)

 Population of interest — This topic will focus on the evaluation and management of well-appearing, immunocompetent children 3 to 36 months of age with fever ≥39ºC (102.2ºF) of less than seven days duration and no focus of infection identified by a complete physical examination.
 The evaluation of the febrile infant younger than three months is discussed separately.
-(See "Evaluation and management of fever in the neonate and young infant (less than three months of age)".)
+(See "Evaluation and management of fever in the neonate and young infant (younger than three months of age)".)

 Immunization status — The approach to the child who has fever without a source is greatly determined by immunization status.